Initial Release

 http://localhost:8000/agent-builder

-Step 2 — Click the Oncology Agent template.
+Step 2 — Click and configure Oncology Agent template.
 The system prompt auto-fills with a complete clinical prompt covering chemo drug interactions, NCCN guideline citations, and contraindication checks.

 My patient ID is demo-022.
 Can she receive platinum-based chemotherapy?